 - A sieve to ensure that the powdered sugar and almond flour is as fine as possible.

 - A blender/food processor to thoroughly combine the almond flour and powdered sugar.
 This ensures a completely smooth finish on your macaron shells.
-You can also use the food processor to blend the biscuits to a crumb.
+You can also use the food processor to blend the biscuits into a crumb.

 - A jam or sugar thermometer to measure the temperature of the hot sugar syrup.
-The sugar syrup needs to be at a particular temperature to make Italian meringue and it is impossible to judge without a thermometer.
-The best thermometers for sugar syrup do not allow the bulb to touch the bottom or sides of the saucepan, thus ensuring you are measuring the temperature of the sugar, and not the pan.
+The sugar syrup needs to be at a particular temperature to make Italian meringue, and it is impossible to judge without a thermometer.
+The best thermometers for sugar syrup do not allow the bulb to touch the bottom or sides of the saucepan, thus ensuring you are measuring the temperature of the sugar and not the pan.

-- An electric whisk or stand mixer to whisk your egg whites into soft peaks before slowly adding the hot sugar syrup.
+- Use an electric whisk or stand mixer to whisk your egg whites into soft peaks before slowly adding the hot sugar syrup.

 - Two large bowls, preferably glass.
-Try to avoid using a metal mixing bowl for the Italian meringue as it will conduct heat and prevent the mixture from cooling.
+Try to avoid using a metal mixing bowl for the Italian meringue, as it will conduct heat and prevent the mixture from cooling.

 - A metal mixing spoon for combining ingredients more vigorously.